ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Part 2: Index and upload the sensitive data

-During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool, index the sensitive data, and then upload the indexed data.
+During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool on your Windows machine, and then use the tool to index and upload the sensitive data.

 ### Set up a security group, user account, and Windows machine